 Although very painful, gallstone attacks are usually not life-threatening as long as the gallstones remain in the gallbladder.
 However, if the gallstones migrate out of the gallbladder, serious problems can develop:

-If gallstones migrate and block the duct draining the gallbladder into the small intestine,
+—inflammation or gallbladder infection may occur if gallstones migrate and block the duct draining the gallbladder into the small intestine

-If gallstones migrate and block the main duct between the liver and the intestine,
+—yellowing of the skin occus if gallstones migrate and block the main duct between the liver and the intestine

 If these complications do develop, and are left untreated, they can be fatal.